-The 5-Minute Science Fair competition will be the first online global “science fair”.
-The competition will invite international researchers, across numerous disciplines, to participate by submitting short (5 minutes max.) narrated video presentations about their research.
+The 5-Minute Science Fair competition is an online global “science fair”.
+The competition invites international researchers, across numerous disciplines and fields, to participate by submitting short (5 minutes max.) narrated video presentations about their research.
 The 5-Minute Science Fair is not designed to trivialize or “dumb-down” research, but rather encourage researchers to consolidate their ideas, crystalize their research discoveries, and share those broadly with the world.

 Presentation – Did the video clearly and concisely describe the research methods, findings, and applications?
 [20%]

 Comprehension -- Did the video help the viewers understand the research (including the methods, findings, and applications)?
 [30%]